Alkaline earth metal: Occurrence

 Beryllium occurs in the Earth's crust at a concentration of two to six parts per million (ppm), much of which is in soils, where it has a concentration of six ppm.
 Beryllium is one of the rarest elements in seawater, even rarer than elements such as scandium, with a concentration of 0.2 parts per trillion.
 However, in freshwater, beryllium is somewhat more common, with a concentration of 0.1 parts per billion.

 Magnesium and calcium are very common in the Earth's crust, being respectively the fifth and eighth most abundant elements.
 None of the alkaline earth metals are found in their elemental state.
 Common magnesium-containing minerals are carnallite, magnesite, and dolomite.
 Common calcium-containing minerals are chalk, limestone, gypsum, and anhydrite.

 Strontium is the 15th most abundant element in the Earth's crust.
 The principal minerals are celestite and strontianite.
 Barium is slightly less common, much of it in the mineral barite.

 Radium, being a decay product of uranium, is found in all uranium-bearing ores.
 Due to its relatively short half-life, radium from the Earth's early history has decayed, and present-day samples have all come from the much slower decay of uranium.

 Production

 Emerald, colored green with trace amounts of chromium, is a variety of the mineral beryl which is beryllium aluminum silicate.

-Production of the six alkaline earth metals can occur in many ways.